maykar/compact-custom-header/compact-custom-header/readme.md

 |dir|string|'/www/custom-lovelace/compact-custom-header/'||Directory that contains this card.
 |background_image|boolean|false||Set to true if you use a background image, otherwise the background will not fill the window.

+## Important notes:

+* Works best when the card is added to each view with the same settings.
+You can try only adding this card in the first view, but if you have issues add it to each (when the browser refreshes on a page without this card, it won't load.
+This usually only happens on mobile devices when exiting and returning to the browser app).

+* When using user_agent_views and hiding this cards view for an agent, be sure to add this card to the agents new first view or else it will not load.

+* To use with panel view place this card inside a "container card" with the panel card (stack cards, layout-card, etc.), otherwise this card isn't "displayed" and won't load.
+An example would be placing this card in a vertical stack with the card in the panel view.

+* The clock will only display if you have set an icon to be the clock in the config.

+* When changing config options, you may need to refresh the page or by doing a [hard refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) with the cards "refresh" button or manually to get everything to display properly.
+You may even need to clear your cache.

+* If you notice your cards shifting when changing views, place this card in a vertical stack with another card in the view.

+* Avoid using ```header: false``` unless you're using yaml mode.
+Otherwise you'll have no way to edit your config other than either deleting this cards files or editing .storage (which you shouldn't do).
+Wait for expanding tab feature, coming soon.

 ## Card:

 The card will automatically display when "configuring ui" in lovelace and has a few features to help with config.